April Open Perspective: What is Open Pedagogy? – Year of Open. Open Pedagogy Library. The term “open pedagogy” has been in use for decades.

 Academics are under increasing pressure to raise the profile of their research, not only through citations, but also by demonstrating public engagement and impact.

 One way of sharing information in an accessible way is to create an infographic.
 Infographics are “liked” and shared on social media 3 times more than other any other type of content.
+Laurence Dessart has written a blog post ‘From paper to picture: creating an infographic from your research‘ in which she describes her experience of creating an infographic from her JMM journal article Capturing consumer engagement: duality, dimensionality and measurement (co authored with with Cleopatra Veloutsou & Anna Morgan-Thomas).
+In Laurence’s experience, creating an infographic was “a challenging, yet very rewarding effort that helped increase … visibility of my work on social media, a way to get more citations in the future.”
 How to make "open" more than mere buzzword.
 In the humble beginnings of the GNU and Linux projects, open source was a primitive and narrowly defined idea.

 It applied only to programming, and was a largely legal designation that sought to guarantee that source code remained available to users even as others augmented it through subsequent contributions.
 Now, thirty years later, "open" is sweeping the enterprise.
 On top of "open source," we also have "open data," "open management," "open design," "open organizations,"—and even just "open," which we often take to imply something vague about a progressive policy.

 This has all gotten a little confusing, and I believe it would be useful to step back and consider what "open" really means.
 Untitled.
 GoOPEN is a wiki which aims to share resources and approaches with anyone wishing to explore open education.